Data resources / archives

 - MapStats - provide thematically mapped Census statistics for your chosen location.
 The maps illustrate the distribution of selected population, ethnicity, education, family, income, labour force, and dwelling characteristics.

 - Census Tables - are designed for clients who are interested in data on a specific topic.
 Census Tables provide individual tables of Census data for a chosen location in excel format.

 - Community Profiles - are available as six distinct profiles of key Census characteristics relating to persons, families and dwellings, and covering most topics on the Census form for your chosen location.

 Other collections and catalogues of accessible computer readable data in the social sciences and humanities from individual researchers as well as academic, government and private organisations made available for further analysis:

 Australian National Data Service (ANDS) has a number of online services to support data intensive research.
 ANDS aims to transform the disparate collections of research data around Australia into a cohesive collection of research resources.
 The services allow you to register descriptions of your research data.
 These descriptions are then published in a number of discovery environments.
 ANDS is funded by the Australian Government Department of Innovation, Industry, Science and Research (DIISR).

 SSDA Data Archives The Social Science Data Archives (Australian National University) holds computer-readable data relating to social, political and economic affairs and includes a Special Interest Collection.

-Council of European Social Science Data Archives (CESSDA) promotes the acquisition, archiving and distribution of electronic data for social science teaching and research in Europe.
+Consortium of European Social Science Data Archives (CESSDA) promotes the acquisition, archiving and distribution of electronic data for social science teaching and research in Europe.